rawleyfowler/dotfiles/README.md

 # Dotfiles
 These are my dotfiles, I use them on a variety of systems, so they have some OS/Platform specific changes.
-I use a FreeBSD Desktop, Parabola GNU/Linux-libre laptop, and for work, a 2019 Macbook Pro.
+I use a GNU/Linux Desktop, OpenBSD thinkpad, and for work, a 2019 Macbook Pro.
 None of my dotfiles have Windows specific adjustments.

 ## Development
 I use a customized version of GNU Emacs with the Evil extension for most of my development.
 I also maintain a NeoVim configuration that I use for quick edits.
 I mainly develop for the JVM (Java, and Clojure), or for the frontend with TypeScript, Angular, and Elm.
 I also program with various flavors of Lisp (Scheme, Common, Clojure).
 These drastically impact how my editors are configured.